5th Annual Aberdeen Catchment Science Summer School

 Please plan to arrive in Aberdeen on Sunday, Aug 17 in time for an introductory talk and reception at 4 pm.
 Course teaching will being at 8 am on Monday, Aug 18 and continue through to Friday, Aug 22 at 4 pm.

-The tuition cost for the course is approximately £400 (final cost will be posted here shortly).
+The tuition cost for the course is approximately £400.
 Students will be responsible for their food and lodging (we will arrange for a group booking at the local university halls of residence at a significant discount).
 Please contact Julie Timms (see below) for further details on registration and costs.

 For enquiries regarding registration and costs, please contact: